-C. In the event that the Employer closes a retail store resulting in employee(s) losing their employment, the Employer agrees to give the employee(s) first consideration, based on continuous service with the Employer in British Columbia Contract Area for rehire within their previous classification, before hiring any new employees in other Contract Area within the province of British Columbia.
+C. In the event that the Employer closes a retail store resulting in employee(s) losing their employment, the Employer agrees to give the employee(s) first consideration, based on continuous service with the Employer in British Columbia for rehire within their previous classification, before hiring any new employees.
 Upon rehire within the same classification, an employee shall receive full credit for previous experience for the purpose of establishing their rate of pay.